 Notably, while these conditions can increase the risk of cervical insufficiency during pregnancy, it is possible to experience an incompetent cervix without these risk factors being present.
 As a result, doctors must monitor all expecting mothers for signs of cervical insufficiency so that they can recommend appropriate medical intervention if necessary.
 Warning signs and symptoms of an incompetent cervix may include:

-According to the Mayo Clinic, these warning signs and symptoms typically (though not always) begin between the 14th and 20th weeks of pregnancy.
+These warning signs and symptoms typically (though not always) begin between the 14th and 20th weeks of pregnancy.

 Without appropriate medical intervention, an incompetent cervix can potentially lead to tragic consequences.
 If the mother’s doctor does not intervene in time, a miscarriage is a possibility.
 It may be necessary to induce labor or perform an emergency cesarean section (C-section) delivery in order to protect the fetus, and sadly, both of these options carry risks for the fetus as well.
 Risks associated with premature delivery due to cervical insufficiency include (but are not limited to):